 Additionally, F.S.
 627.0652 gives insurance discounts for certain individuals who complete safety courses.
 Those reduced rates are good for three years, at which time the driver can opt to take the course again.

 Earlier this year, Gov. Rick Scott proposed waiving the $25 renewal fee for drivers over 80 who wish to forfeit their driver's license in favor of an ID card.
 Collectively, this could save seniors $3 million annually in renewal costs, but it's not clear how many accident/ injuries it might prevent.

 Risks to Older Drivers

-The NHTSA report indicated that as far as 2015, there was an 8 percent increase from the previous year in both the number of older people who were injured and killed in motor vehicle crashes.
+The NHTSA report indicated that as far back as 2015, there was an 8 percent increase from the previous year in both the number of older people who were injured and killed in motor vehicle crashes.

-The agency reported there were 40.1 million licensed older drivers in 2015, which is a 33 percent uptick from just 10 years earlier.
+The agency reported that there were 40.1 million licensed older drivers in 2015, which is a 33 percent uptick from just 10 years earlier.